patrocinio/cloud-private-bootcamp/Labs_development/Lab-OpenLDAP_DJM.md

   service "ldap-service" created
   ```

-5. Verify the pod is running with the following command:
+5. Verify that the pod is running with the following command:

   `kubectl get po`